cybrneon/head-md-future-of-drawing/process/2023-11-12/readme.md

 ### Pitch
 (Name goes here) is a stimulating creative AI assistant that seamlessly integrates with your morning routine with the goal of reducing daily stress using spatial drawing.
 <br>
-You can start the device in the morning, at home; before going to school or work, or just after waking up.
+You can use the device in the morning, at home; before going to school or work, or just after waking up.
 It's up to you to setup your own routine.
 <br>
 The experience is a complete _voyage_, while having your eyes closed,  into another world.
 After this 3-5min trip, you're taken back to Earth, or real life.
 <br>